-This is a test that looks at the structure and location of the kidneys.
-A small dose of radioactive liquid is injected into a vein, which will allow us to take pictures of the body.
+This is a test that looks at how quickly the stomach empties.
+A small dose of radioactive liquid is given to your child to eat with some food.
+The food passes through the stomach and digestive system, allowing us to take pictures of the body.
 The small risk from the test is outweighed by the information gained by the scan.
 A doctor will have checked the request to make sure this is the best test to undergo.